Have I Got Some Unusual Q’s For You!

 I like armpit hair on a woman, so can you carry out a hair transplant on this area after a woman has regularly waxed?

 The answer: Well, it’s definitely not the most unusual place we’ve worked on.
 Check out our blog on pubic hair transplants if you don’t believe us!

 With regards to the actual issue, regular waxing can gradually damage the hair root until it reaches the stage of no regrowth, which will naturally stop the number of hairs growing.
-While it sounds like this person would be looking for a quick fix, it’s only going to delay the process if you don’t allow time for the hairs grow back naturally first.
-If it gets to the point where we’re discussing surgery, hairs can be obtained from the scalp, but other areas like the pubic region, is also possible.
+While it sounds like this person would be looking for a quick fix, it’s only going to delay the process if you don’t allow time for the hairs to grow back naturally first.
+If it gets to the point where we’re discussing surgery, hairs can be obtained from the scalp, but other areas like the pubic region are also possible.

 Will my hair grow back the same colour after a transplant?